-MYTH: You won’t get a ticket for driving 5/10 mph over the speed limit.
+MYTH: You won’t get a traffic for driving 5/10 mph over the speed limit.

-MYTH: If the officer doesn’t appear in court, the ticket will get thrown out.
+MYTH: If the officer doesn’t appear in court, the traffic will get thrown out.

-MYTH: Red light camera tickets don’t go on your driving record.
+MYTH: Red light camera traffic don’t go on your driving record.

 MYTH: You should handle your traffic ticket by yourself.